sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

-are fixed in gaze upon the face of Shrī, His spouse who embraces him in the [fullness of Her love](# "Madotkara lit.
-She is in the extreme entrancement of passion.").
+are fixed in gaze upon the face of Shrī, His spouse who embraces him in the fullness of Her love[^189].
 Shrī is of peerless beauty and like molten gold, joyous and decked with all jewels.
 She holds a lotus.
 Her eyes are like lotuses thirsty to drink the honey from His lotus mouth.
 Such is the thrill (romāncha) of Her passion that it has covered Her body with pearly beads of sweat.
-In attendance upon them are all the Devas with their attendants, Daityas, [Rākshasas](# "Demonic beings."), Gandharvas, Yakshas, [Pannagas](# "Various kinds of lesser divinities (Devayoni).
+In attendance upon them are all the Devas with their attendants, Daityas, Rākshasas[^190], Gandharvas, Yakshas, Pannagas[^191].
 See The Great Liberation p.
 2 & Notes.") and the foremost of sages (Muni).
-Encircling Vishnu and His spouse are their househld women with heavy thighs, [hips and breasts](# "Spashta-kaksha-jaghanastanana-bhārā"), sweetly smiling.
+Encircling Vishnu and His spouse are their househld women with heavy thighs, hips and breasts[^192], sweetly smiling.
 They look with ardent longing upon Him making obeisance with their soft folded hands.
-Pierced by the [arrows of Anamga](#) they move [voluptuously](# "Hava-bhāva.
-See ante p.
-40 n.
-9.").
+Pierced by the [arrows of Anamga](#) they move voluptuously[^193].
 Their lips part but scarcely utter a sound for they are tremulous with passion.
 Their hair and clothes are in disorder.
-They are [shameless with passion](# "Madanavigatalajjaih.").
+They are shameless with passion[^194].
 Their whole body shakes.
 They breathe heavily.
 All steadiness is stolen from them.
-They are about to fall, rent as they are by the terrible arrows of [Manmatha](# "A title of Kāma as he who agitates the mind, See ante, p.
+They are about to fall, rent as they are by the terrible arrows of Manmatha[^195].
+But yet they do not fall being strengthened and raised by the beauteous glance of Vishnu.
+Forming lotuses as it were with their hands[^196] they go towards Him and worship His two feet and with the murmur of hardly uttered words and with eyes wet with tears of joy say to Him "Supreme Lord and Husband, be our Refuge”[^197].

+[^189]: "Madotkara lit.
+She is in the extreme entrancement of passion."

+[^190]: "Demonic beings."

+[^191]: "Various kinds of lesser divinities (Devayoni

+[^192]: "Spashta-kaksha-jaghanastanana-bhārā"

+[^193]: "Hava-bhāva.
+See ante p.
+40 n.
+9."

+[^194]: "Madanavigatalajjaih."

+[^195]: "A title of Kāma as he who agitates the mind, See ante, p.
 39, n.
-1. and Ward's Hindoos, II, 177, 178.").
-But yet they do not fall being strengthened and raised by the beauteous glance of Vishnu.
-Forming lotuses as it were with their [hands](# "The hands are put together,") they go towards Him and worship His two feet and with the murmur of hardly uttered words and with eyes wet with tears of joy say to Him "Supreme Lord and Husband, be our [Refuge”](# "Bhava parameshvara patih sharanaṁ bah.").
+1. and Ward's Hindoos, II, 177, 178."

+[^196]: "The hands are put together,"

+[^197]: "Bhava parameshvara patih sharanaṁ bah."

  This meditation is of a typical Vaishnava quality.
 It is based on the idea which is expressed in the words said by the Vaishnava Gurus or Gossains to their disciples, "I am Shyāma (Krishna) you are Rādhā.”